joshrogers857/faaversion6/README.md

 # README

-Code for the CS31620 FAA (Feline Adoption Agency) app, version 3.
+Code for the CS31620 FAA (Feline Adoption Agency) app, version 4.
+Currently in development, do not use.`

 This is a Kotlin project.

-This is version 3 developed by students in workshop 9.
+This is version developed by students in workshop 10.

-This adds content for the Home screen fragment, scrolling, collapsing Toolbar and app icons.
+This adds content for the the Cats fragment: searching controls and dialog and saving screen state.